-Complaints of suspected breaches of Planning control should be made to the Council in writing or by email.
-Complaints made by telephone will only be acted upon at the discretion of the Planning and Building Standards Service, and usually only if they are considered by the Council as requiring immediate action.
-Anonymous complaints will not be processed unless they are considered to be such that they require immediate action by the Council in terms of health, safety or amenity.
+Complaints of suspected breaches of Planning control should be made to the Council.
+Anonymous and erroneous complaints will not be processed unless they are considered to be such that they require immediate action by the Council in terms of health, safety or amenity.